Sending Practice (Experimental)

 Speech synthesis is not available.
 Open for details.

-2: Keying - send the message with your key
+3: Keying - send the message with your key

-3: Feedback - response after you key
+M1: Feedback - response after a miss

 Speech synthesis is not available.
 Open for details.

-4: Recap - replay the correct Morse on a miss
+M2: Recap - replay the correct Morse

-On a miss, replay the correct Morse so you can hear what it should have sounded like.
+Replay the correct Morse so you can hear what it should have sounded like.

 5: Bell - bell to mark the end of each trial